PatatoBit/garden/content/ideas/I am alive button.md

 ## Features
 - Worry time
+	- >3 hours - I'm ok
-	- 3 hours - maybe they forgor, we'll notify them
+	- 3 hours - they could be busy, don't worry for now
-	- 6 hours - ok this is kinda strange
+	- 6 hours - they could be busy, we'll try to notify them
-	- 9 hours - change to panik mode, tries to get their location
+	- 9 hours - you should try contacting them
 - Don't worry timer - set a time that you won't be clicking the button because exam, going on a flight, sleep, etc.
-- Panik button - A quick button that you're in danger and sends your location
+- Panik button - A quick button that you're in danger - sends your location, update your status
 - ?
 Sad button - I'm sad please come say hi button